zainabmirkar/100DaysOfDevOps/AWS/Day 11 EBS Snapshots.md

 - any az in the region can use snapshot to create a volume.
 - to migrate ab ebs volume from one az toanother, create a snapshot of the respective az and then create a ebs volume from that intended snapshot.
 - if you are creating an ebs volume of a snapshot, its size can be equal to the snapshot or larger but never less.
+- you can take a snapshot of a non root/non root volume even when its in the running state.
+This means you can still access it while snapshot is being processed.
+However the snapshot will only include the data that is written in the volume.
+- The snapshot is created immediately but it may stay in the pending state until the full snapshot is created.
+This may take few hours for the first time.
+You can still access the non root volume, but the i/o will be slower because of ss activity.
+- While in pedning state the snapshot will not include ongoing read and writes to the volume.
+- To take complete snapshot of your ebs volume stop or unmount the volume.
+- To create a ss for root volume first stop the instance and then take ss.